Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 The pages where users can see products by a group of categories & category and have an access to the product details page.

 - **Product Details** (`product/<product_id>.html`)<br>
-The pages where users can see product details, with an option to select criteria (e.g. size) and add it in shopping cart.
+The pages where users can see product details, with an option to select criteria (e.g. size) and add it in the shopping cart.

 - **Shopping Cart** (`shopping_cart.html`)<br>
 The page where users can view all the selected products and details.
 Users can adjust the quantity and there is an option to remove products.
 There is a button link to a checkout page for the final step of shopping.